Wykenz/testrepo/bash_standards/guidelines/coding_guidelines.md

 	}

 ## Multiline echo
-Don't use the `-e` option for echo, instead use multiple echo command.
+Do not use the `-e` option for echo, instead use multiple echo command.

 Example: